 - ChangeLog: https://github.com/SANSA-Stack/SANSA-Stack/releases

-You can find the FAQ and usage examples at http://sansa-stack.net/faq/.
+You can find usage guidelines and examples at http://sansa-stack.net/user-guide.

 The following features are currently supported by SANSA:

-- Reading and writing RDF files in N-Triples, Turtle, RDF/XML, N-Quad format
+- Reading and writing RDF files in N-Triples, Turtle, RDF/XML, N-Quad, TRIX format

 - Reading OWL files in various standard formats

 - Query heterogeneous sources (Data Lake) using SPARQL – CSV, Parquet, MongoDB, Cassandra, JDBC (MySQL, SQL Server, etc.) are supported